 Controlled-air incinerators are designed to operate in one of three modes: single batch, intermittent-duty (multiple batch), or continuous operation.
 In the single batch mode, the incinerator is loaded with one batch of waste per day and allowed to cool after the waste is completely burned.
 Once cooled, the ash is removed, and another batch of waste is loaded into the incinerator.
 When operating in the intermittent-duty mode, a batch of waste is initially loaded into the incinerator and allowed to burn.
 Once this initial batch is burned down, the incinerator is recharged with one or more additional batches of waste.
 After two or more batches of waste are burned, the incinerator is cooled down and the ash removed so the incinerator may be used again.
-Continuous-duty incinerators can be operated continuously for an indefinite period; however, they must be equipped with a mechanism for automatically removing ash from the incinerator hearth.
-The ash must be moved across the hearth, collected, and removed while the incinerator is still in operation.
+Continuous-duty incinerators can be operated continuously for an indefinite period; however, they must be equipped with a mechanism for automatically removing ash from the incinerator is still in operation.